 Welcome to Year 1 and the first year of the Infants!
-During this year, the children will embark on a range exciting topics.
+During this year, the children will embark on a range of exciting topics.

 In science, the children will develop their scientific skills and knowledge within the following areas: Seasonal changes throughout the year; everyday materials; plants; and animals, including humans.
 The children will also use our outdoor environment to observe and support their understanding of the world around them.